-Similar to how financial aid is awarded, billing statements are sent electronically and due to the campus at which the student will be matriculated, depending on the year of the partnership that they are entering.
+Similar to how financial aid is awarded, billing statements are sent electronically and payment is due to the campus at which the student will be matriculated, depending on the year of the partnership that they are entering.

 - Years 1 & 4 = SUNY Poly

 You are required to be aware of the total cost of attendance for each year of enrollment in the partnership.

 - SUNY Poly tuition and fees: http://www.sunypoly.edu/tuition for the current tuition and fee schedule.